lsqrl/NewMaths/README.md

 # NewMaths
-Proposal of an IPC subnet for mathematical proofs, based on Lean theorem prover
+Proposal of a Filecoin smart contract suite for mathematical proofs, based on Lean theorem prover